-I cannot access my external hard drive due to the following error message: "Drive is not accessible.
-The request could not be performed because of an I/O device error."
-(Picture below)
+I cannot access my external hard drive due to the following error message “Drive is not accessible.
+The request could not be performed because of an I/O device error” as shown below.

-Read this post to find reliable solutions to fix this I/O device error external hard drive as well as removable media without the loss of any data.
+You can read this post to find some reliable solutions to fix this I/O device error in external hard drives as well as removable media without the loss of any data.

 An I/O device error (short for Input/Output device error) happens when Windows is not able to perform an input/output action (such as reading or copying data) when it is trying to access a drive or disk.

-It can occur to many different types of hardware devices or media.
+It can occur in many different types of hardware devices or media.

-- This plugged storage device is incorrectly connected.
-PC cannot detect your connected device normally.
+- The plugged storage device is incorrectly connected.
+The PC cannot detect the connected device normally.

-- The computer USB port or USB card reader is damaged or broken.
+- The computer USB port or the USB card reader is damaged or broken.

 - Windows is trying to use a transfer mode that the hardware device cannot use.